 "My career is going better now than when I was younger.
 It used to be that I'd get the girl but not the part.
 Now I get the part but not the girl."

-I’d like to have him for one of my own movies, and broached the subject with some associates.
+I’d like to have had him for one of my own movies, and broached the subject with some associates.
 "Why does he get so much?" said one.
 "Because," said another, "he's Michael Caine."